Last Updated on January 28, 2024 by Carrie Stephens

 Parrots on a poor diet must switch to a nutritionally complete diet of 50-70% pellets.
 While parrots love seeds and nuts, they lack several essential nutrients.
 Parrots need a balanced diet.

 Wild parrots spend their days playing and foraging for food and water, but they lack as many opportunities to explore their environment in captivity.

-Their cage should be large enough to allow for movement and have space for toys and puzzles for your parrot to play with when you’re not around.
+Their cage should be large enough to allow for movement and have space for toys and puzzles for the parrot to play with when you’re not around.

 Discourage Egg Laying